flow-storm/flow-storm-debugger/Readme.md

   -p, --port PORT        7722   Port number
   -t, --theme THEME      :dark  Theme, can be light or dark -h, --help
+  -v, --verbose                 Enable verbose mode, will log a bunch of internal information
 ```

 For example you can choose between light or dark themes :